-"It seems to me that if a man drives a motor car along the road he is bound to anticipate that there may be in things and people and animals in the way at any moment and he is bound to go not faster than will permit his stopping or deflecting his course at any time to avoid any thing he sees after be has seen it."
-I am of the View that the above quoted authority is relevant to the instant case in that both drivers of UXE 872 and UPI 066 ought to have driven their vehicles carefully, each taking into account that they would be ready at any time to avoid the accidents.
+It seems to me that a man drives a motor car along the road he is hound to anticipate that there may be things and people and animals in the way at any moment and he is bound to go not faster than willpermit his stepping or deflecting his course at any time to avoid any thing he sees after he has seen it.

+I am of the view that the above quoted authority is relevant to the instant case in that both drivers of UXE 872 and UPI 066 pught to have driven their vehicles carefully, Each taking into account that they would be ready at any time to avoid the accidents.

-Moreover in the same case it was stated that it is well established law the fact that if a motor vehicle turns to the wrong side of the road is not itself negligence but if a vehicle on the wrong side collided in this respect with a pedestrian the driver must explain.
+Moreover in the same case it was stated that it is well established law the fact that if a motor vehicle turns to the wrong side of the road is not itself negligence but if a vehicle on the wrongside collided in this respect with a pedestrian the driver must explain.

-In the instant case the driver of the landrover turned on the wrong side inorder to ward off the accident in this case but was not driving on the wrong side all the time and though it was a pedestrian who was injured in Zinzimisi's case, I am of the view that it was relevant whether there was some kind of negligence.
+In the instant case the driver of the landrover turned on the wrong side inorder to ward off the accident in this case but was not driving on the wrong side all the time and though it was a pedestrian who was injured in Zinzimisi's case.
+I am of the view that it was relevants whether there was some kindof neglicance.
 I was opportuned to hear the two visions.
-The defence is preferable to that of the plaintiff.
-The driver of UXE 872 the plaintiffs for the matter failed to explain how the Positioning of his vehicle was consistent with the exercise of reasonable care of the part of the driver.
-Besides that there is authority to the effect that vehicles do not normally collide or hit other vehicles without some negligence on the part of the driver when driven at high speed.
-See Catherine Kiwanuka VS AG HCC No 69 of the 1982 unreported.
+The defence is preferable to that of the plaintiff, The driver of UXE 872 the plaintiffs for the matter failed to explain how the positioning of his vehicle was consistent with the exercise of reasonable care on the part of the driver.

+Besides that there is authority to the effect that vehicles do not normally collide or hit other vehicles without some .../13 negligence on the part of the driver when inives at high and the Catherine Kiwanuka Vs AG HCC No 69 of the 1982 unreported

-In the instant case each side accused each other of being negligent and responsible for the accident and having driven a every high speed but the unfortunate side of the plaintiffs side was that no police man ever visited the scene of the accident and as such no sketch plan was drawn leave alone filing an accident report.
-This could have assisted the court in locating the place of the impact and the positioning of the vehicles after the accident and if need be the court would be informed whether any vehicles were in dangerous mechanical conditions.
+In the instant case each side accused each other of being negligent and responsible for the accident and having driven at every high speed but the unfortunate side of the plaintiffs side was that no police man ever visited the scene of the accident and as such no sketch plan was drawn leave alone filing an accident report.
+This could have assisted the court in locating the place of the impact and the positioning of the ? vehicles after the accident and if need be the court would be informed whether any vehicles were in dangerous neclanicla conditions.

-In addition the plaintiffs testified that they became unconscious and gained their consciousness when in Hospital where they were being treated.
-Besides the two plaintiffs there was no independent evidence to show that either the vehicle overturned or collided with another vehicle and therefore the plaintiffs had not proved their case on the balance of probabilities as to whether the accident did occur and if so how it occurred See Kizito Vs Libyan Arab Bank for foreign Trade Development (1982) HCB P 126 at P 127
+In addition the plaintiffs testified that they became unconsious and gained their consiousness when in Hospital where they were being treated, Besides the two plaintiffs there was no independent evidence to show that either the vehicle overturned or collided with another vehicle and therefore the plaintiffs had not proved their case on the balance of probabilities as to whether the accident did occur and if so how it occurred See Kizito Vs Libyan Arab Bank for foreign Trade Development 1982 HCB P 126 at P 127